CumulusNetworks/docs/content/version/cumulus-linux-321/Installation-Management/_index.md

  - /display/CL321/Installation+Management
  - /pages/viewpage.action?pageId=5126810
 pageID: 5126810
+---
----A Cumulus Linux switch can have only one image of the operating system installed.
+A Cumulus Linux switch can have only one image of the operating system installed.
 This section discusses installing new and updating existing Cumulus Linux disk images, and configuring those images with additional applications (via packages) if desired.